leorickli/welfare-programs-cassandra/README.md

 );
 ```

-Now we can ingest data into the table, using the following command:
+Now we can ingest data into the table, using the following cql command:

 ```
 COPY contratos_table_full (